-R. Taylor Moore is a Foreign Commercial Officer for the U.S. & Foreign Commercial Service.
-In his work, he brings several years of experience working in production, quality control, and trade in China combined with a strong understanding of the United States’ trade policy environment.
-He began his career in China in a Global Procurement position in 2006 with Maryland Plastics, Inc., a local U.S. manufacturer and importer, before working with British and Chinese counterparts in start-up energy-efficient lighting enterprises.
-Taylor became familiar with the FCS while assisting the Maryland Center, the State of Maryland’s economic development office in Shanghai, with a high-level business mission in 2010.
+Taylor is a Foreign Commercial Officer for the U.S. & Foreign Commercial Service and currently serves as the Principal Commercial Officer at the U.S. Consulate General in Shenyang in Northeast China.
+He began his career in China in 2006 conducting quality control and procurement for Maryland Plastics, Inc., a U.S. manufacturer and importer, before working with British and Chinese counterparts to establish start-up energy-efficient lighting enterprises in China.
+Taylor became familiar with the Foreign Commercial Service while assisting the State of Maryland’s economic development office in Shanghai with a high-level business mission in 2010.
 Shortly after, he returned to the United States to pursue a graduate degree and a new career in international trade policy and trade promotion.
 Taylor was previously posted at the Embassy of the United States in Beijing.

-As a Robertson Fellow and 2013 graduate of the Maryland School of Public Policy, he was fortunate to work multiple semesters as a graduate assistant for Amb.
+As a Robertson Fellow and 2013 graduate of the Maryland School of Public Policy, Taylor was fortunate to work multiple semesters as a graduate assistant for Amb.
 Susan Schwab, as an intern at FCS’s International Buyer Program, and nine months as a liaison to the Interagency Trade Enforcement Center for the Office of the U.S. Trade Representative.
 Taylor believes that foreign trade is a vital part of the U.S. economy and foreign relations, and he will continue to strive to raise awareness and help U.S. businesses succeed as a Foreign Commercial Officer.